 - 16% of emergency room visits for work-related injuries include the consumption of alcohol, according to breathalyzer tests

 - 10% or more of workplace fatalities include the consumption of alcohol

-If you are a business owner or executive who is struggling with mental illness or addiction, there is a program available for you.
+If you are a business owner or executive who is struggling with mental illness or addiction in the workplace, there is a program available for you.
 Oceanfront Recovery offers a specialized executive treatment program which provides the utmost privacy in care while giving executives a safe and structured place to work while recovering.
-For information, call us today: 877.279.1777
+For more information, call us today at 877.279.1777.